Skip to Content

 Family law facilitators work for the courts.
 They can:

-• Check your papers to make sure you filled them out right,
+• Check your papers to make sure you filled them out correctly.

-• Guide you through the steps of your case, and
+• Guide you through the steps of your case.

 • Point you to other places that can help you more.